sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 1. Please complete ***Creating My** USB-B* section before skipping this step to make sure Windows installation files have been copied to **myWindows** directory in USB-B

-2. Boot reference computer and insert USB-A
+2. Boot the reference computer and insert USB-A.

-3. After WinPE has been booted, insert USB-B
+3. After WinPE has been booted, insert USB-B.

     **TROUBLESHOOT**: IF booting with USB fails, please make sure you have prioritized USB boot instead of HDD boot.
 To do so, enter BIOS menu and adjust boot sequence as choosing the first option as USB boot.

 1. Type *diskpart* and hit enter to start Diskpart.
 Then type *list volume* to identify volume label of USB-B (For example: E:\).
-Finally type *exit* to quit Diskpart
+Finally type *exit* to quit Diskpart.

     ![Diskpart](images/diskpart.png)

 1. Use the following command to start installation.
-This command triggers *setup.exe* with an answer file to install Windows 10 with additional customizations
+This command triggers *setup.exe* with an answer file to install Windows 10 with additional customizations.

     Xcopy /herky e:\configset\$oem$ e:\MyWindows\Sources\$OEM$